Brian-Rush/pig-latin/README.md

 Behavior | Input | Output
 --- | --- | ---
-The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels. | 3 | 3 The program adds "ay" to single-letter words beginning with a vowel. | i | iway The program adds “way” to multiple-letter words beginning with a vowel. | at | atway The program moves initial consonant to end of multiple-letter words beginning with a single consonant and then appends “ay” | pig | igpay
+The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels. | 3 | 3 The program adds "way" to single-letter words (beginning with a vowel). | i | iway The program adds “way” to multiple-letter words beginning with a vowel. | at | atway The program moves initial consonant to end of multiple-letter words beginning with a single consonant and then appends “ay” | pig | igpay
 The program moves y to the end of multiple-letter words that begin with y, then appends “ay”. | yellow | ellowyay